rongmon/rbcodes/GUIs/abstools/README.md

 ## Overview

-AbsTools is currently part of the `rbcodes` package under `rbcodes.GUIs.abstools`.
-This README provides instructions on how to use the toolbox within this structure.
+AbsTools is part of the `rbcodes` package under `rbcodes.GUIs.abstools`.
+This README provides comprehensive instructions on using the toolbox, including the new launcher GUI.

 ### Features